Before we begin. A disclaimer.

 Correct.
 You guessed it.

-I built a TODO list community for junior developers that wanted to land a remote job.
+I combined the two, and built yet another todo list community.
+But for junior developers that wanted to find a remote job.

-๐Ÿ’ผ And there was a job board, where I scrapped all remote job posts from the internet.
+There was also a Slack chat for people to chat.
+And a job board where I scrapped all remote job posts from the internet.

-I was envisioning something like Dribble.
-Build a community, and have companies pay to post a job.
+I was envisioning building a community and then have companies pay to post a job.

 I spin up a landing page again "Product Hunt Ship" and collect some emails.

-Out of 150 emails, 8 joined the beta.
+Out of the 150 emails collected, 8 joined the beta.
 And the community got a spark of life.

 But if you don't push it, especially in the beginning, a community will collapse.